 Calling all dessert fiends!
 Featuring the holy trinity – coconut cream, palm sugar and pandan leaves – chendol’s main component of shaved ice is perfect for cooling off on a sweltering sunny day (read: every day).
 We especially love slurping up those green jelly noodles (made of rice flour) and accompanying mushy red beans.
 Warning: chendol is usually cloyingly rich, so we suggest having it on its own or sharing with a friend.

 Literally meaning ‘boiled noodles’ in Malay, mee rebus is a popular staple dish in Malaysia, Indonesia and Singapore.
-Made with yellow egg noodles, spicy yet sweet creamy gravy, the local version is topped with a hard boiled egg, limes, green chillies, bean sprouts and fried firm tofu, with a sprinkling of fried shallots.
+Made with yellow egg noodles, spicy yet sweet creamy gravy (think a thicker, nuttier curry), the local version is topped with a hard-boiled egg, limes, green chillies, bean sprouts and fried firm tofu.
+Oh, and don’t forget a sprinkling of fried shallots.
 Sometimes served with beef slices, this is our go-to meal for when we’re flat out broke.
+But still, an essential Asian dish to try!

-Indulge your sweet tooth without breaking the bank (or your seams) by picking up a couple of these colourful bite-sized, sweets – from layered jellies and sweet sticky rice balls, to starchy coconut-covered pieces of steamed tapioca.
+Indulge your sweet tooth without breaking the bank (or your seams) by picking up a couple of these colourful bite-sized sweets – from layered jellies and sweet sticky rice balls, to starchy coconut-covered pieces of steamed tapioca.
 The putri salat: A double-layered dessert with a green custard above and sticky rice below is loved by plenty of smalls – though there’s a 99% chance that they will pick off the rice.
+Kueh lapis is a huge hit as well for its multi-layers, great for kids to peel off and eat layer by layer.

 Be prepared to get your hands dirty when you’re chowing on this (unofficial) national delicacy.
 Consisting of sambal, vinegar, tomato paste and egg, it’s best mopped up with steamed or deep fried mantous, or buns.
-The art of eating chilli crab lies in the ability to extract the fresh, firm meats from within the shells, savouring the crab roe, and dipping the fried mantous in that thick, sweet chilli gravy.
+The art of eating chilli crab lies in the ability to extract the fresh, firm meats from within the shells, savouring the crab roe, and then dipping the fried mantous in that thick, sweet chilli gravy.
+Definitely one of our favourite Asian dishes to eat.
+Psst, it’s also one that easiest to tick off your list!

 Legend has it that this dish was created by a man named MJ Gomez, who ran an Indian restaurant along Sophia Road and catered to his clientele of Chinese businessmen by adding fish heads to his spicy, tangy curry.
-Unlike regular ol’ curry, this iconic delicacy boasts robust, savoury flavours thanks to the ingenious addition of countless spices and the tang of tamarind that melds perfectly with the flavours of the fish head.
+Unlike regular ol’ curry, this iconic delicacy (and one of our fave Asian dish) boasts robust, savoury flavours thanks to the ingenious addition of countless spices and the tang of tamarind that melds perfectly with the flavours of the fish head.
 Go on, you know you want to try it.

-While the true origin of the dish is uncertain, it’s said that this dish hails from North India.
-The Singapore version is often referred to as nasi briyani, which is similar to Malay nasi minyak: a saffron-coloured rice served with curry gravy.
+While the true origin of the dish is uncertain, it’s said that this Asian dish hails from North India.
+The Singapore version is often referred to as nasi briyani.
+It’s similar to Malay nasi minyak, a bowl of saffron-coloured rice served with curry gravy.
 The rice is the fragrant Basmati grain, which cooks to a wonderfully light and fluffy texture.
-A chicken or mutton gravy (usually a big heaping) is served along with it, and acar, a sour yet spicy vegetable pickle made with carrots, cucumbers and pineapples.
+A chicken or mutton gravy (usually a big heaping) is served along with it.
+And don’t forget to add acar, a sour yet spicy vegetable pickle made with carrots, cucumbers and pineapples.

 18. Dim sum

-Hailing from Hong Kong, dim sum has a huge following in Singapore – we’d go as far as to say it’s on par with Sunday brunch.
-A style of Cantonese cuisine served up in bite-sized portions in tiny steamer baskets or plates, these were originally side dishes to a meal, but have now taken centre stage as a main course.
+Hailing from Hong Kong, dim sum has a big following in Singapore.
+We’d go as far as to say it’s on par with Sunday brunch… because it is.
+In fact, it may even be better!
+A style of Cantonese cuisine served up in bite-sized portions in tiny steamer baskets or plates, these were originally side dishes to a meal, but have now taken centre stage as the main course.
 Ones you must try include the har gau (shrimp dumplings), siew mai (open topped shrimp or pork dumplings) and liu sha bao (salted egg yolk custard buns).
+We’ve got a soft spot for the almond coated prawn and mango balls ourselves.
+Essential Asian dishes to try for breakfast!

 This dish, originally from Kerala, India, is one of Indian cuisine’s lesser-known gems.
 It’s a fermented rice batter pancake with crispy edges and a soft fluffy centre, often eaten for breakfast.
 While it’s good with curry (Kerala fish curry especially), try dipping it in coconut milk then dabbing it into some orange sugar for a truly decadent breakfast.